ftsrg-bta/lab-ethereum/guide.md

 ---
-title: Solidity/Ethereum development quick guide
+title: Ethereum and Solidity development quick guide
 author: Ákos Hajdu, Imre Kocsis, Péter Garamvölgyi
-date: 2020.03.04
+date: 2020.03.25
 ---

 This is a supplementary guide for the [Blockchain Technologies and Applications (VIMIAV17)](http://inf.mit.bme.hu/edu/courses/blockchain/) course at the [Budapest University of Technology and Economics](http://www.bme.hu/?language=en).
+The purpose of this document is to give a brief introduction into developing smart contracts for the Ethereum blockchain in the Solidity language.
+For more information, please follow the links in the document.

 ## Ethereum basics

 [Ethereum](https://www.ethereum.org/) is a generic blockchain-based computing platform where nodes in a peer-to-peer network are maintaining the ledger.
 Nodes run the [_Ethereum Virtual Machine (EVM)_](https://ethereum.github.io/yellowpaper/paper.pdf) and execute _transactions_ and _contracts_ compiled into EVM bytecode.
-The main entities on the network are the _accounts_, identified by their 160-bit addresses.
+The main entities on the network are the _accounts_, identified by their 160-bit _addresses_.
 There are two kinds of accounts.
 - An _externally owned account_ is associated with a balance in Ether, the native cryptocurrency of Ethereum.
-It is typically owned by human users.
+It is typically owned by human users (via public/private keypairs).
 - A _contract account_, in addition to its balance also stores the compiled contract bytecode and the data (state) associated with the contract.

 Contracts are usually written in a high-level language (such as [Solidity](https://solidity.readthedocs.io/en/latest/)) and then compiled into EVM bytecode.
-A compiled contract can be deployed to the blockchain by a special transaction.
+A compiled contract can be deployed to the blockchain by a special deployment transaction.
 From that point on, users or other contracts can interact with the deployed contract by issuing _transactions_ to its address.
 The transaction contains the function to be called (with its parameters) and an execution fee called _gas_.
-Optionally, some value of Ether can also be associated with the call.
+Optionally, some value of Ether (the native cryptocurrency of the Ethereum platform) can also be associated with the call.
 The nodes then execute the transaction by running the contract code.
-Each instruction costs some predefined amount of gas.
+The execuation of each instruction costs some predefined amount of gas based on the type of the operation.
+For example, writing data to the state is more expensive than performing arithmetic computation.
 If execution runs out of gas or there is a runtime error, the whole transaction is reverted.
 Otherwise, successful transactions will be included in some of the next blocks as part of the mining process.